Tajinder-Dhoot/notes/backend/C#/c#notes.md

 - can only be called using instance (object) of a class

 ### Static fiels or properties
-- not a good practice to declare static fieldsa and properties
+- not a good practice to declare static fields and properties
 - it adds complexity to code

 ### const field
 - const fields are implicitly static
-- to be called same as stattic classes outside the class
+- to be called same as static classes outside the class

 ### Best practices
 - Public methods should precede the private methods in a class